 We are focused on finding treatments for conditions that cause severe pain and bringing to market drugs with non-addictive pain-relieving properties.
 In addition, through our subsidiaries ARCA Recycling, Connexx, and ARCA Canada, we are engaged in the business of recycling major household appliances in North America by providing turnkey appliance recycling and replacement services for utilities and other sponsors of energy efficiency programs.
 Also, through our GeoTraq Inc. subsidiary, we have been engaged in the development, design of wireless transceiver modules with technology that provides LBS directly from global Mobile IoT networks.
 However, Our GeoTraq subsidiary has not generated any revenue to date, including in the fiscal year ended January 1, 2022.
 Consequently, during the year ended January 1, 2022, the Company took a full write-down of the unamortized portion of the GeoTraq intangible asset of approximately \$9.8 million.
-Further, as discussed in Note 24 above, on May 24, 2022, we sold substantially all of the GeoTraq assets.
+Further, the gain associated with the GeoTraq disposition (Technology segment) has been restated and presented as discontinued operations for the periods ending July 2, 2022.
+As such, the results of the Technology segment have been reclassified and presented as discontinued operations for the periods ending July 3, 2021.